 The Leopold Conservation Award Program recognizes agricultural landowners actively committed to a land ethic.
 It recognizes and celebrates extraordinary achievement in voluntary conservation by private landowners, inspires countless other landowners by example and provides a prominent platform by which agricultural community leaders are recognized as conservation ambassadors to citizens outside of agriculture.
 The Leopold Conservation Award is a productive investment in private lands conservation that builds bridges between agriculture, government, environmental organizations, industry and academia to advance the cause of private lands conservation.

-January/February 2022 California Bountiful magazine
+Farmers and ranchers recognized for conservation efforts January/February 2022 California Bountiful magazine

-Story by Tracy Sellers
+Story by Christine Souza

 Photos by Paolo Vescia